This post lists ten reasons why you should visit St. Louis Cemetery #1, the oldest cemetery in New Orleans.

 There are no restrooms inside the cemetery – the nearest ones are at the Basin Street Station visitors’ center at 501 Basin Street, right next door.

 No alcohol or food is permitted.
-The church also asks visitors not to shoot video, though photography is fine.
+The church also asks visitors not to shoot videos, though photography is fine.

-Your guide will also ask you not to touch the monuments, so as to help preserve these fragile historic monuments.
+Your guide will also ask you not to touch the monuments, so as to help preserve these fragile historic monuments, but photographs are permitted.